AVSystem/developer-zone/docs/Coiote_IoT_DM/Firmware_configurations.md

 2. To start creating a new configuration, click **Add FOTA configuration** > **Basic**.
 3. In the **Basic data** section, type in the configuration name.
 4. Upload a firmware image from the repository or from your desktop.
 For a newly uploaded image, provide a file name and confirm your choice by clicking **Save**.
 5. To see the configuration in the domains under yours, enable the **Visible in subdomains** option.
+This option essentially allows your subcustomers to use the FOTA Firmware update.
-6. Optionally, in the **Description** filed, provide information on your firmware.
+6. Optionally, in the **Description** field, provide information on your firmware.
 7. To go to **Settings**, click **Next**.
 8. Choose the image delivery method: